 Active, unrestricted New York State license as a Registered Professional Nurse.
 Bachelor s degree and a minimum of 3 years clinical experience in a hospital or primary care setting.
 Experience with the Intellectually Disabled population preferred.
 Managerial experience preferred.
 Must possess excellent verbal and written communication skills.
 Ability to work in a team environment.
 Must be able to work independently and possess sound independent judgment and decision making skills.
 Proficiency in Microsoft Office Suite applications required

-Associated topics: business development, development manager, liaison, manage, plan, project, program development, program management, project development, resource development
+Associated topics: business development, development, development manager, liaison, office manager, plan, project, program development, program management, project development